sonic-net/DASH/dash-pipeline/bmv2/README.md

 - `objects`: Space separated list of SAI object type this value accepts.
 When set, we force this value to be a SAI object id, and generate a corresponding SAI tag in SAI APIs: `@objects <list>`.
 - `isreadonly`: When set to "true", we generate force this value to be read-only in SAI API using: `@flags READ_ONLY`, otherwise, we generate `@flags CREATE_AND_SET`.
 - `skipattr`: When set to "true", we skip this attribute in SAI API generation.

+#### `@SaiCounter`: Counters

+Use `@SaiCounter["tag"="value", ...]` format for annotating counters.

+Available tags are:

+- `name`: Specify the preferred counter name in SAI API generation, e.g. `outbound_bytes_counter`.
+- `action_names`: The counters are usually updated in actions whenever a table is matched.
+However, v1model doesn't support conditional statements (if-else) in action blocks.
+Hence, to workaround, sometimes counters should be updated in the actions are updated in the control blocks after the action is called.
+This tag is used to specify the name of the actions that was supposed to update this counter. e.g. `action1,action2,...`
+- `as_attr`: When set to "true", the counters will be generated as an attribute of the SAI object.
+This is not a normal behavior in SAI, since SAI usually either use get stats APIs or directly use counter IDs.
+Currently, generating get stats APIs is not supported yet, hence when this is not set, the attribute will be ignored.

 #### `@SaiTable`: Tables